dougsweetser/Q/docs/SR/problem_set_4.md

 ##  R&amp;H: 2-43 An event pair - timelike or spacelike?

-Q: Two events occur on the x axis of reference frame S, their spacetime coordinates being event1 = q[5 us, 200 m,0,0] and event 2 = [2 us, 1200
+Q: Two events occur on the x axis of reference frame S, their space-time coordinates being event1 = q[5 us, 200 m,0,0] and event 2 = [2 us, 1200
-m,0,0]. (a) What is the square of the spacetime interval for these two events?
+m,0,0]. (a) What is the square of the space-time interval for these two events?
 (b) What is the proper distance interval between them? (c) If two events possess a (mathematically real) proper distance interval, it should be possible to find a frame S' in which these events would be seen to occur